youssefOuch/Unchained/ReadMe.txt

 Also made some FX that are not available in this version, if interested dont hesitate to ask me.

+Version of my group project where you can find only what i have made.

 Contact:
 	youssefouchichaou@gmail.com